drewski3420/MMM-MyStandings/README.md

 - `National Football League`

 ### Playoffs
-- `AFC Playoffs` - will remove teams from standings when eliminated
+- `AFC Playoffs` - will remove teams from standings when eliminated from the regular season playoff race
-- `NFC Playoffs` - will remove teams from standings when eliminated
+- `NFC Playoffs` - will remove teams from standings when eliminated from the regular season playoff race

 </details>